Children of Heaven: Critical reception

 Critical response to the film was highly positive.
 Some critics compared it to Vittorio de Sica's Bicycle Thieves (1948).
 Roger Ebert's review in the Chicago Sun-Times called it "very nearly a perfect movie for children" that "lacks the cynicism and smart-mouth attitudes of so much American entertainment for kids and glows with a kind of good-hearted purity".

 In 1998, it became the first Iranian film to be nominated for an Academy Award for Best Foreign Language Film, losing to the Italian film Life Is Beautiful by Roberto Benigni.
 The majority of its US earnings came after the nomination was announced.
 After the film had become well known worldwide due to the Oscar nomination, it was shown in several European, South American, and Asian countries between 1999 and 2001.
 It was successfully shown in numerous film festivals and won awards at the Fajr Film Festival, the World Film Festival, the Newport International Film Festival, the Warsaw International Film Festival, and the Singapore International Film Festival.
 It competed for the Grand Prize at the American Film Institute's festival of 1997.

 While watching the film, Singaporean filmmaker Jack Neo and his wife were moved to "holding hands and crying after seeing the love shared by the children".
 Children of Heaven inspired Neo to explore issues faced by Singaporean youths in his 2002 film I Not Stupid.

 Home media

+In the United States, the film was released on VHS in 1999 by Buena Vista Home Entertainment (under the Miramax Home Entertainment banner), with a DVD following on September 3, 2002.